The Girl Who Played with Fire (film): Plot

 A disguised Salander visits Miriam in hospital to apologize for getting her involved.
 Salander confirms the police sketch of Niedermann with Miriam and then disappears.
 Miriam calls Blomkvist and gives him keys that Salander dropped during her visit.
 Noticing that one of them is for a post office box, Blomkvist is able to access and read Salander's mail and locate her apartment.
-Meanwhile, Salander stakes out Neidermann's post office box, eventually seeing someone retrieve his mail and following him to a small house near Gosseberga.
+Meanwhile, Salander stakes out Niedermann's post office box, eventually seeing someone retrieve his mail and following him to a small house near Gosseberga.
 Reading the material in Salander's apartment, Blomkvist finds a video of Bjurman raping her.

 Paolo meets with Blomkvist and explains that he tracked down Niedermann and learned that he has congenital analgesia, which makes him unable to feel pain.
 They trace Niedermann to a company owned by "Karl Axel Bodin."
 Blomkvist has his Millennium colleague and lover Erika Berger forward documents to Bublanski and sets out to find Salander.

 Salander enters the Gosseberga house, but Niedermann has been alerted by motion detectors and knocks her out.
 She awakens to see her father, Alexander "Zala" Zalachenko, whom she has not seen since she set him on fire and disfigured him as a child.
 Zalachenko dismisses her mother as a whore and belittles her rape at the hands of Bjurman.
 He reveals that Niedermann is her half-brother and that Niedermann killed Bjurman to prevent him from revealing Zalachenko's secrets.

 They lead Salander to a shallow grave in the woods.
 She tells him that the police will find him soon and all that he has said has been published online through her hidden cellphone.
 Seeing through her bluff, he shoots Salander several times as she attempts to escape and buries her alive.
 Salander digs her way out and buries an axe in Zalachenko's leg.
 She keeps Niedermann at bay with Zalachenko's gun as Blomkvist comes coasting up the driveway.
 An ambulance arrives to take away Salander and Zalachenko, who are both seriously injured.